Of course, you should use a Mortgage broker.

 Pros of using a mortgage broker

 - Easy: Finding a good and efficient mortgage broker has never been easier.
-Generally, you need one meeting, and it can be on call or a meeting in person, whichever suits you the best.
+Generally, you need one meeting, and it can be on call or a meeting in person, whichever suits you the good.
 Any required documentation is sent through online mode like mails or on other platforms.

 - Free: You won’t pay some money to your mortgage broker when you use their services.
 You can have the services of a loan broker free.

 - Better rates: Many mortgage brokers have discount offers from their lenders.
-This means that you’ll have the access to get lower mortgage rates than you could secure yourself if you try to negotiate on your own.
+This means that you’ll have the access to get reasonable mortgage rates than you could secure yourself if you try to negotiate on your own.

 - Access to more lenders: The mortgage broker will help you to get in touch with many lenders whereas if you go to a bank, you’ll only have access to those loan programs that the bank offers to you.